 I wanted to share how to recognize pain in older dogs.
 Remember, dogs are masters at hiding and disguising how they really feel.

-Plus, I’m hoping to reach those out there that still believe that dogs and other animals don’t feel pain at all.
+Plus, I’m hoping to reach those out there that still believe that dogs and other animals don’t feel pain.

 Oh C’mon!
 This reasoning is traced back to canine ancestry thousands of years ago.
 Yes, in the wild the weakest of the pack is shunned and excluded.